dimenerno/dimenerno.github.io/_posts/2025-07-18-boolean-algebra-en.md

 > - $I$ is a prime ideal.
 > - $I$ is a maximal ideal.
 > - For any $x \in A$, either $x \in I$ or $\lnot x \in I$.

-In this respect, Boolean algebraic structures are similar to principal ideal domains in ring theory.

 ## Filters